Ulrike Meinhof: Death

 On 9 May 1976, Meinhof was found dead in her prison cell in Stuttgart-Stammheim.
 The official verdict was Meinhof had died by suicide, but this was disputed by her sister and many others.
 Meinhof was buried in Berlin-Mariendorf, six days after her death.
 Her funeral attracted a demonstration of about 7,000 people.
 Demonstrations took place across the country, and social and political prisoners in Berlin and Hessen held a three-day hunger strike.
 Jean-Paul Sartre and Simone de Beauvoir in an open letter compared her death to the worst crimes of the Nazi era.

 In late 2002, following investigations by her daughter Bettina, it was discovered that Meinhof's brain had been retained (apparently without permission) following the autopsy performed as part of the investigation into her death.
 The original autopsy had found brain injury near the amygdala, resulting from successful surgery in 1962 to remove a benign cyst.
 The unpublished autopsy results at the time stated that the brain injuries "justified questions as to the culpability" of Meinhof.
 Bernhard Bogerts, a psychiatrist at Magdeburg University, later re-examined the brain and also doubted that Meinhof was fully criminally responsible.
 On Bettina's request, the brain was interred in Meinhof's burial place on 19 December 2002.

 Controversy surrounding her death

-The official response was to declare her death a suicide, and try and justify it with claims that she had become increasingly isolated from other RAF prisoners.
+The official response was to declare her death a suicide, and try to justify it with claims that she had become increasingly isolated from other RAF prisoners.
 Notes exchanged between them in prison included one by Ensslin, describing her as "too weak".
 The official findings were not accepted by many in the RAF and other militant organisations, and there are still some who doubt their accuracy and believe that she was murdered by the authorities.

 A second investigation was carried out by an international group.
 The findings of the inquiry were published under the title Der Tod Ulrike Meinhofs.
 Bericht der Internationalen Untersuchungskommission (The Death of Ulrike Meinhof.
 Report of the International Investigation Committee) in 1979.